-The Benefits of Inpatient Treatment for Post-Traumatic Stress Disorder (PTSD)
+The Benefits of Treatment for Post-Traumatic Stress Disorder (PTSD)

-- Patients are completely removed from the situations and people that might exacerbate their symptoms and/or influence their use of alcohol or substances
+- Patients learn about the situations and people that might exacerbate their symptoms and/or influence their use of alcohol or substances

-- Patients work closely with their counselors to identify the underlying cause of their substance use
+- Patients work closely with their counselors to identify the underlying cause of their PTSD/substance use

 - Patients work closely with counselors to identify, process, and resolve past trauma